Kevin-Patyk/Independent-Projects/README.md

 # Independent Projects Repository

-This is  repository for my independent projects, i.e. tasks I have completed or am working on outside of work or school and just based of off personal interest.
+This is a repository for my independent projects, i.e. tasks I have completed or am working on outside of work or school and just based of off personal interest.

 Some things in this repository include: